Hemose/SecurityProject/README.md

 - org.apache.commons.codec (External Library)
 - Junit 5
 ## How to run
-refer to Test.java in main package in the main method there is an example.
+After installing the required dependinces in addition for org.apache.commons.codec (External Library). refer to Test.java in main package in the main method there is an example.
 And also refer to unit tests in test package with multible tests.

 ## Description